awsdocs/amazon-migrationhub-user-guide/doc_source/whatishub.md

 **Note**
 Only your migration tracking data is stored in your home region\.
 You can migrate into any AWS Region that is supported by the migration tool that you use\.

-If you have a tool that you want to integrate with [AWS Migration Hub](https://console.aws.amazon.com/migrationhub/home), contact us by choosing **Feedback** in the lower left\-hand corner of the footer in the AWS Migration Hub console\.
-For all support issues, contact us [here](http://aws.amazon.com/contact-us/)\.